mosscoder/mpg_ecology_tools/README.md

 facilitate its study across the property.
-Some use cases for the app include selection of survey sites, identifying areas environmentally similar to a point of interest, guiding native seed collection, and identifying homogeneous units for targeted restoration seed mixes.
+Some use cases for the app include selection of survey sites, identifying areas environmentally similar to a point of interest, guiding native seed collection, and identifying homogeneous units for targeted restoration seeding.

 ## Background